The Power of Two: Friendship and the Practice of Mussar

 Tuesday, April 14 | A World We Share: Hannah Arendt and the Power of Friendship in a Broken World

-• Lead by Roger Berkowitz.
+• Led by Roger Berkowitz.
 Roger is Founder and Academic Director of the Hannah Arendt Center for Politics and Humanities and Professor of Politics, Philosophy, and Human Rights at Bard College.
 His new book on Arendt and Friendship is forthcoming from Yale University Press.

 Tuesday, April 21: Chavruta: Friendship as Love, Comfort and Challenge